Purusottam/rakuten-challenge-test/README.md

 Requirements
 ------------
-Consider there is csv file which contains thousands geographic location data (latitude, longitude) along with time.
+Consider there is csv file which contains thousands geographic locations (latitude, longitude) along with time.
-The task is to read this data line by line and publish them to a messaging stream/service (like kafka).
+The task is to read these locations and publish them to a messaging stream/service (like kafka).
-Then prepare a separte app which will consume the data from  the messaging service, calculate and display the distance to a console.
+Then prepare a separte app which will consume the data from the messaging service, calculate and display the distance/time to console.

 Tools/software/api used
 -----------------------
-Zookeeper/Kafka (A docker-compose file (see inside /zookeeper-kafka-environment) can be used to build up this).
+Zookeeper/Kafka (A docker-compose file, see inside /zookeeper-kafka-environment can be used to build up this).
-Spring-Boot with dependencies like spring-kafka, spring-cloud-stream, kafka-streams, lombok, opencsv, jackson data bind apis etc.
+Spring-Boot with dependencies like spring-kafka, spring-cloud-stream, kafka-streams, lombok, opencsv, jackson-data-bind apis etc.